 ii.
 John Paul II, Dies Domini (July 5, 1998).

-iii.
-Cardinal James Gibbons, The Faith of Our Fathers 92nd edition (Baltimore: John Murphy Company): 89.
+iii. cardinal James Gibbons, The Faith of Our Fathers 92nd edition (Baltimore: John Murphy Company): 89.

 iv.
 Monsignor Louis Segur, Plain Talk about the Protestantism of To-Day (London: Thomas Richardson and Son, 1874): 213.